 Our Voting Rights and Elections Program advocates for free, fair, and accessible elections, with special focus on the ways systemic barriers impede electoral participation by communities of color.
 The past ten years have seen a renewed brazen and widespread assault on the right to vote.
 Elected officials at the highest levels have deployed disinformation and misinformation to scapegoat communities trying to assert their rightful place in the electorate.
 And the Capitol attack made plain that some are even prepared to reject the use of elections as the arena to contest political differences.
 We meet these challenges, and others, head on.
 We do so with partners ranging from community-based organizations to election administrators to pro bono counsel.

 The Brennan Center’s methods include legal and empirical research and writing, litigation, legislative and policy advocacy, media and communications, and public education.
-This position will be based at our headquarters in New York City and will require travel.
+This position will be in person and based at our headquarters in New York City and will require travel.

 Required.
 The position requires a J.D. and admission to the New York State Bar (or admission within six months of being hired).